AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Uses the SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute:
-    -   Uses 2.6 GHz AMD EPYCTM ROME processors that deliver a maximum turbo frequency of 3.3 GHz for consistent computing performance.
+    -   Uses 2.6 GHz AMD EPYC TM ROME processors that deliver a turbo frequency of 3.3 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Allows you to enable or disable Hyper-Threading.